 - 1. "Supreme Court is the guardian of Indian Constitution and a protector of Fundamental Rights"-Explain. - 2.
 Describe the composition, powers and jurisdiction of High Courts of Indian states. - 3.
 Do you think that judicial activism can lead to a conflict between the judiciary and the executive?
 Give reason for your answer.

-1. Explain the original and appellate jurisdiction of the Supreme Court.

-- 2. Give a brief account of the judicial system of India. - 3.
+- 1. Explain the original and appellate jurisdiction of the Supreme Court. - 2.
+Give a brief account of the judicial system of India. - 3.
 How is judicial activism related to the protection of fundamental rights?
-Has it helped in expanding the scope of fundamental rights?